Aaron98990/ways-of-the-game/misconduct.md

   - failing to move on after an explanation or being warned to
   - complaining publically for more than three sentences (the point has already been made)
   - threatening to lose their cool, if x happens
-  - continuing to dissent after being cautioned
+  - continuing to dissent after being cautioned (it's fine for them to have the last word)
   - Repeating questions or statements ("Why?" x4, "What did I do?" x4) [1](https://youtu.be/pXahsxNFuZw?feature=shared&t=336)
 - Provocative, condescending, or personal comments
   - "What the hell/fuck.
 That's bullshit/horseshit." / "You are ruining the game"